-Go to BJ’s Wholesale Club Site and find supplies for your home office from recognized brand names like Hammermill Paper, which verifies the better pricing of this newer group of sites that actually do save you money.
+Go to [the] BJ’s Wholesale Club [website] and find supplies for your home office from recognized brand names like Hammermill Paper, which verifies the better pricing of this newer group of sites that actually do save you money.

-DollarDays.com supplies over 300,000 general merchandise products at wholesale and closeout pricing that falls right in line with these wholesale club sites.
-Here, the consumer can find all the back-to-school products, health and beauty products and all the snacks they need to fill their pantries or the clothing needed to fill their closets.
+DollarDays supplies over 300,000 general merchandise products at wholesale and closeout pricing that falls right in line with these wholesale club sites.
+Here, the consumer can find all the back-to-school products, health and beauty products, and all the snacks they need to fill their pantries or the clothing needed to fill their closets.

 Internet entrepreneurs try to figure out the most efficient way to get you the best deal.
-That is why lots of ideas are thrown against the wall and over time, with a few developing into winners.
-And this will be how Internet shopping sorts itself out to become the most efficient way save money on the products that you really need and want.
-Will the coupon sites be the winners, will the rebate sites prevail, or is it the deal sites that rise above the rest?
-Maybe all three will win; it just depends on what you are looking to buy.
+That is why lots of ideas are thrown against the wall, and, over time, with a few developing into winners.
+[T]his will be how Internet shopping sorts itself out to become the most efficient way save money on the products that you really need and want.
+Will the coupon sites be the winners?
+[W]ill the rebate sites prevail, or is it the deal sites that rise above the rest?
+Maybe all three will win—it just depends on what you are looking to buy.

-Marc Joseph is the founder of DollarDays.com, the premier online wholesaler that helps small businesses compete against larger enterprises and nonprofit organizations find the products they need to support their causes.
+Marc Joseph is the founder of DollarDays, the premier online wholesaler that helps small businesses compete against larger enterprises and nonprofit organizations find the products they need to support their causes.